Moxinilian/hardware-comp/docs/DESIGN-V1.md

 - `Unknown` is the default state.
 It represents the case when an operation has not been found and is not scheduled to be filled yet.
 - `LocatedAt(int)` is set once we know where in the stream relative to the current operation the operation will be located.
 This is filled in once the user of this node has been found.
 - `Found(Operation, int)` is set once the operation is found.
 The second integer operation is the offset relative to the root operation, used to disambiguate identical operations.
-- `Never` is set if the parent operation does not use this branch of the DAG structure.
+- `Never` is set if the parent operation does not have this branch of the DAG structure.

 The gatherer applies the following procedure to fill the DAG buffer: